 These bacon jalapeno poppers are made with just 3 ingredients and insanely easy to make.
 Consider yourself warned, because these are dangerously addicting!

-These bacon wrapped jalapeno poppers are medium spicy, but you can adjust the heat by choosing different flavor of cream cheese and making sure to remove all the seeds and ribs from inside the jalapenos.
+- Jalapeno – Star of the show, you can easily adjust the heat by making sure to remove all the seeds and ribs from the inside.